Max Sonin: Letters till Midnight

 The novel presents the story of a developing relationship between two students in a Moscow high school; each of the two girls is a narrator.
 It is considered one of the first examples of the emerging Russian queer literature by both proponents and anti-LGBTQ media.
 In an essay on perspectives of the LGBT literature in Russia for Gorky.Media (Gorky.Media), Konstantin Kropotkin reviews The Letters till Midnight and concludes that the publication of the novel by the largest publishing house in Russia demonstrates the changing attitude of Russian publishers to LGBT literature in general.

-Galina Yuzefovich (Галина Юзефович), a prominent literary critic, wrote about The Letters till Midnight: “The novel does more than an actual investigation of the events [sexual abuse episodes in a well-known Moscow high-school]; it is an emotional reflection – and profoundly persuasive at that”.
-Dmitry Bykov, in a lecture on the ten years of Russian literature on Dozhd TV channel, called The Letters till Midnight “an attempt to reflect on the new sexuality”.
+Galina Yuzefovich, a prominent literary critic, wrote about The Letters till Midnight: “The novel does more than an actual investigation of the events [sexual abuse episodes in a well-known Moscow high-school]; it is an emotional reflection – and profoundly persuasive at that”.
+Dmitry Bykov, in a lecture on the ten years of Russian literature on TV Rain channel, called The Letters till Midnight “an attempt to reflect on the new sexuality”.

 In 2022, The Letters till Midnight were removed from the major Russian electronic book service Litres.ru amid a broad government crackdown on LGBTQ+ in Russia.
 Before that the book was constantly present in the media attacks on LGBTQ+ community.

 In 2022, AST (publisher) published another Sonin's novel, The Elephant's Steps («Ступает Слон»), a loosely connected sequel to The Letters till Midnight which is set up in St. Petersburg and deals with radical feminism.
 A literary critic and editor Eduard Lukoyanov, reviewing the book for Gorky.Media, wrote “the undoubtful advantage of this book is that the author can perfectly see his audience”.
 The review argues that Russian literature lacks books dealing with the issues of transgenderness and feminism, and praises the author for focusing on the topic.